luapower/luapower/luapower.md

 	lp.config('luapower_dir', '/path/to/luapower')

-After that, the API can then be split into the different types of things it does:
+The API can be categorized based on the different types of things it does:

-  1. getting info about packages and modules in the luapower tree - the bulk of the API is for that.
+  1. getting info about packages and modules in the luapower tree - this is the bulk of the API.
   2. starting an RPC server/connecting to an RPC server and use the API remotely, in order to collect data from different platforms.
   3. creating/updating a small database (luapower_db.lua) containing module